 Amedee Brunot, Mariam, the Little Arab: Sister Mary of Jesus Crucified (1846–1878) (Eugene, OR: Carmel of Maria Regina, 1984).

 I used to have vivid dreams of flying.
 I never soared, the dream was much more focused on identifying the means of flight, and on the struggling first attempts to adjust the physical, so as to become lighter than air.
 It takes a bit of straining, at least it did in my dreams.
 And once off the ground, the feeling of being totally out of my own control and empowered by another animating power was intense.
+Why the dreams of flying in the air, over and over again?
 I am sure there is some deep, dark psychological reason why I would dream of flying…or preparation?

-So many saints have taken flight, mostly while in ecstasy under the influenced of the Holy Spirit.
+So many saints have taken flight, mostly while in ecstasy under the influence of the Holy Spirit.
 Are you intrigued, well so am I. I’m so intrigued that I want to enter into a state of rapture and fly too.
+Which is the wrong attitude I’m sure; this “miracle” must not be sought, right?
+This is something that is given as a gift from God.

 “Levitation is one of the most frequently mentioned phenomena in the lives of the Saints.
 Many more Saints have experienced this marvel in addition to those who will be mentioned below.
 Some more notable Saints are St Benedict Joseph Labre, St. Angela of Brescia, St. Antoinette of Florence, St. Arey, St. Peter Celestine, St. Colette, St. Margaret of Hungary, St. Stephen of Hungary, St. Mary of Egypt, St. Joseph Oriol, Bl.
 Bentivolio Buoni, St Francis of Paola, St. John of St. Facond and St Martin de Porres.”
 So apparently a lot of saints levitated so there is hope for you.